 Communication Theory is an international forum publishing high quality, original research into the theoretical development of communication from across a wide array of disciplines, such as communication studies, sociology, psychology, political science, cultural and gender studies, philosophy, linguistics, and literature.

 Discourse Studies is an international peer-reviewed journal for the study of text and talk.
-Publishing outstanding work on the structures and strategies of written and spoken discourse, special attention is given to cross-disciplinary studies of text and talk in linguistics, anthropology, ethnomethodology, cognitive and social psychology, communication studies and law.
+Publishing outstanding work on the structures and strategies of written and spoken discourse, this journal gives special attention to cross-disciplinary studies of text and talk in linguistics, anthropology, ethnomethodology, cognitive and social psychology, communication studies and law.

 Environmental Communication provides a major international forum for the examination and evaluation of the role of communication in representing the environment.
 A particular goal of the journal is to further develop new understanding of how scholarly research on communicating nature can contribute to finding solutions to some of the world’s most pressing environmental concerns.
 Environmental Communication addresses a global scholarly community, as well as practitioners in the field, and reflects a wide range of theoretical and methodological approaches.

 As an outlet for scholarly intercourse between medical and social sciences, this noteworthy journal seeks to improve practical communication between caregivers and patients and between institutions and the public.
-Topics covered include provider-patient (or family) interaction, health campaigns, health information, health promotion, interviewing, health public relations, and gerontological concerns.
+Health Communication covers topics that include provider-patient (or family) interaction, health campaigns, health information, health promotion, interviewing, health public relations, and gerontological concerns.

 The Journal of Applied Communication Research publishes original scholarship that addresses or challenges the relation between theory and practice in understanding communication in applied contexts.
 JACR aims primarily to contribute to how people practice communication across multiple contexts.

-This journal presents research that aims to improve current cancer education techniques and solve current problems that exist in educating patients, and strengthening existing programs.
-The Journal of Cancer Education serves as the ideal source to educate physicians, dentists, nurses, students, social workers as well as other allied health professionals, patients, and the general public in various aspects of cancer education techniques and current problems.
+This journal presents research that aims to improve current cancer education techniques and solve current problems that exist in educating patients and strengthening existing programs.
+The Journal of Cancer Education serves as the ideal source to educate physicians, dentists, nurses, students, social workers and other allied health professionals, patients, and the general public in various aspects of cancer education techniques and current problems.

 The Journal of Computer-Mediated Communication (JCMC) is a web-based, peer-reviewed scholarly journal.
 Its focus is social science research on communicating with computer-based media technologies.
 Within that general purview, the journal is broadly interdisciplinary, publishing work by scholars in communication, business, education, political science, sociology, psychology, media studies, information science, and other disciplines.

-Journal of Health Psychology is a leading international peer reviewed journal that aims to support and help shape research in health psychology from around the world.
+The Journal of Health Psychology is a leading international peer-reviewed journal that aims to support and help shape research in health psychology from around the world.
 It provides a platform for traditional empirical analyses as well as more qualitative and/or critically oriented approaches.
 It also addresses the social contexts in which psychological and health processes are embedded.

 The Journal of Literary & Cultural Disability Studies (JLCDS) focuses on cultural and especially literary representations of disability.

-Containing a wide variety of textual analyses that are informed by disability theory and, by extension, experiences of disability, it is essential reading for scholars whose work concentrates on the portrayal of disability in literature.
-Publishes original interdisciplinary studies of medicine and medical education.
+Containing a wide variety of textual analyses that are informed by disability theory and, by extension, experiences of disability, the Journal of Medical Humanities is essential reading for scholars whose work concentrates on the portrayal of disability in literature.
+The Journal of Medical Humanities publishes original interdisciplinary studies of medicine and medical education.
 Research findings emerge from three areas of investigation: medical humanities, cultural studies, and pedagogy.
 Medical humanities covers literature on history, philosophy, and bioethics as well as social and behavioral sciences that have strong humanistic traditions.

-JMIR publishes peer-reviewed, openly accessible research ideas and grant proposals, study and trial protocols, reports of ongoing research, current methods and approaches, and preliminary results from pilot studies or formative research informing the design of medical and health-related research and technology innovations.
+The Journal of Medical Internet Research (JMIR) publishes peer-reviewed, open access research ideas and grant proposals, study and trial protocols, reports of ongoing research, current methods and approaches, and preliminary results from pilot studies or formative research informing the design of medical and health-related research and technology innovations.

 The Journal of Participatory Medicine is a peer-reviewed, open access journal with the mission to advance the understanding and practice of participatory medicine among health care professionals and patients.

 Founded in 1982, Literature and Medicine is a peer-reviewed journal publishing scholarship that explores representational and cultural practices concerning health care and the body.
-Areas of interest include disease, illness, health, and disability; violence, trauma, and power relations; and the cultures of biomedical science and technology and of the clinic, as these are represented and interpreted in verbal, visual, and material texts.
+Areas of interest include disease, illness, health, disability, violence, trauma, and power relations, as well as the cultures of biomedical science and technology and of the clinic as these are represented and interpreted in verbal, visual, and material texts.

 Management Communication Quarterly (MCQ), peer-reviewed and published quarterly, is an essential resource for scholars of organizational and managerial practice and offers valuable and timely insights for professionals, consultants, and trainers.
 MCQ publishes conceptually rigorous, empirically-driven, and practice-relevant research from across the organizational and management communication fields and has strong appeal across all disciplines concerned with organizational studies and the management sciences.